- Application Process

 A student applying for admission to graduate studies at SHSU may be considered for six types of admission.
 Details of the possible admission types follow.
 The final admission decision rests with the respective academic dean.

 Regular admission may be granted to a degree-seeking student who meets all of the University and program-specific admission requirements.
 Meeting stated minimum admission requirements does not constitute automatic admission to a graduate program at Sam Houston State University.
 Any inquiries regarding program-specific admission requirements should be directed to the graduate adviser (access advisers at http://www.shsu.edu/academics/degrees.html) or the dean of the appropriate college in which the program is housed.
+Regular admission, pending degree conferral, may be granted to a degree-seeking student who has not yet graduated with their baccalaureate degree.
+This will allow an admission decision to be made and the student to enroll in classes pending receipt of successful degree conferral.
+The official transcript of the baccalaureate degree-granting institution showing the date of the degree conferral must be submitted prior to the registration deadline of the semester enrolled.

 Graduate Transient Admission